History of rugby league

-Before the schisms
+Rugby before the schisms

 Although many forms of football had been played across the world, it was only during the second half of the 19th century that these games began to be codified.
-In 1871, English clubs playing the version of football played at Rugby School which involved much more handling of the ball than in association football, met to form the Rugby Football Union.
+In 1871, English clubs playing the version of football played at Rugby School, which involved much more handling of the ball than in association football, met to form the Rugby Football Union.
 Many new rugby clubs were formed, and it was in the Northern English counties of Lancashire and Yorkshire that the game really took hold.
 Here rugby was largely a working class game, whilst the south eastern clubs were largely middle class.

 Rugby spread to Australasia, especially the cities of Sydney, Brisbane, Christchurch and Auckland.
 Here too there was a clear divide between the working and more affluent upper-class players.

-The strength of support for rugby grew over the following years, and large paying crowds were attracted to major matches, particular in Yorkshire, where matches in the Yorkshire Cup (T'owd Tin Pot) soon became major events.
+The strength of support for rugby grew over the following years, and large paying crowds were attracted to major matches, in particular in Yorkshire, where matches in the Yorkshire Cup (T'owd Tin Pot) soon became major events.
 England teams of the era were dominated by Lancashire and Yorkshire players.
 However these players were forbidden to earn any of the spoils of this newly-rich game.
 Predominantly working class teams found it difficult to play to their full potential because in many cases their time to play and to train was limited by the need to earn a wage.
 A further limit on the playing ability of working class teams was that working class players had to be careful how hard they played.
 If injured, they had to pay their own medical bills and possibly take time off work, which for a man earning a weekly wage could easily lead to financial hardship.